EBIO6100Spring2020/Class-materials/00_timetable.md

 * **Prep:**
   * Talk with each other about projects and form groups
     * Review the project ideas that we discussed last week
+    * Express interest in projects by visiting the Issues tab in the [Data-sandbox repository](https://github.com/EBIO6100Spring2020/Data-sandbox)
   * Send me your GitHub username so I can add you to the class's GitHub organization
     * New to GitHub?
 [Signup](https://github.com/) with your colorado.edu email.
   * [Git tutorials](https://github.com/EBIO6100Spring2020/Class-materials/tree/master/tutorials).
 New users do setup + basics.